flamingfish/SummerResearch2021-22/readme.md

 Example from Stack Overflow demonstrating the ability to show and hide tkinter widgets when necessary (this may be useful for the grid frequency GUI before the csv files are chosen).

+## 26. matplotlibLegend

+Small test to see how a legend is created on matplotlib.